ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 ### Network design
 {: #vcsvsrx-planning-network-design}

-The {{site.data.keyword.vcf-auto-short}} offering is designed to manage east-west network traffic at the SDN layer by using NSX Tier-1 and virtual tunnel endpoints (VTEP) on each ESXi host and north-south traffic through NSX Tier-0.
+The {{site.data.keyword.vcf-auto-short}} offering is designed to manage east-west network traffic at the SDN layer by using VMware NSX Tier-1 and virtual tunnel endpoints (VTEP) on each ESXi host and north-south traffic through NSX Tier-0.
 The vSRX is not a replacement for the NSX-T Tier0/1 edge clusters but can either assist or potentially replace the Tier-0 firewall services in managing the north-south traffic flows.

 The required network design changes are modest and include all customer VM traffic no matter the destination, platform management traffic, direct-link traffic, where applicable, and internet bound traffic.
 Traffic that is explicitly excluded includes VTEP traffic, storage traffic, and vMotion traffic.